pipefunc/pipefunc/docs/source/faq.md

 ## How do I run `pipeline.map_async` inside a Python script?

 `pipeline.map_async` returns an `AsyncMap`.
-In notebooks you typically `await runner.task`, but for plain `.py` scripts you can stay synchronous by calling the new `runner.block()` helper.
-It drives the asynchronous run to completion, optionally printing `adaptive_scheduler` progress snapshots.
+In notebooks you typically `await runner.task`, but for plain `.py` scripts you can stay synchronous by calling the `runner.block()` helper.
+It drives the asynchronous run to completion without requiring an event loop.

 ```{literalinclude} concepts/map_async_in_script.py
 :language: python